The David Ross Education Trust

 The SENCO is in regular contact with the SENCOs of our feeder schools to discuss the transition of pupils between Key Stage 2 and Key Stage 3.

-to familiarise themselves with the campus and for Charnwood College staff to meet and to get to know them.
+Students are visited in their primaries and a significant number make pre-induction visits to familiarise themselves with the campus and for Charnwood College staff to meet and to get to know them.

 The Learning Support team also maintains good working links with FE colleges, chiefly Loughborough College, in order to aid the transition of pupils to FE after their GCSEs.
 Students are helped with the application process, taken for visits and interviews where necessary and information is provided to the FE colleges orally and in references and files sent to them.
 Similar information is provided to other colleges and training establishments.